Orthodontic Treatment for Children and Teens

 • Facial imbalance

-Early Preadolscent Treatment (PHASE I)
+Early Preadolescent Treatment (PHASE I)

 The American Association of Orthodontists recommends visiting the orthodontist around age 7.
-Although most children do not require early interceptive treatment (Phase II), it can prevent more serious conditions from developing as well as the need for costly and painful tooth extractions, jaw surgery, or dental trauma.
+Although most children do not require early interceptive treatment (Phase I), it can prevent more serious conditions from developing as well as the need for costly and painful tooth extractions, jaw surgery, or dental trauma.
 In some cases, we will be able to achieve results that may not be possible once the face and jaws have finished growing.

 Goals of Early Phase I Treatment: